 AI CA 2019 highlights

 The O’Reilly AI Conference in San Jose followed immediately after the NOAA EDM.
-As a testament to the chairs Ben Lorica and Roger Chen, this conference is one of the few that has been able to navigate the fine-line between the latest in academic research and the tangible use cases in industry, resulting in a blend of both that’s quite rare.
+As a testament to the chairs Ben Lorica and Roger Chen, this conference is one of the few that has been able to navigate the fine-line between the latest in academic research and the tangible use cases in the industry, resulting in a blend of both that’s quite rare.

 Ray from RISElab: Spark Killer?